English

 The earliest records of a fortification on Castle Rock date back to the 12th century.

-How many years did it take to build Edinburgh Castle?
+How many years did it take to build the castle?

 The construction of Edinburgh Castle spanned approximately 25 years.

-What is the historical context in which Edinburgh Castle was created?
+What is the historical context in which the castle was created?

 Edinburgh Castle was created in a historical context marked by medieval warfare, the First War of Scottish Independence, political power struggles, and the evolving architectural and military trends of the time.